pantheon-systems/documentation/source/releasenotes/2024-07-17-php-defaults.md

 published_date: "2024-07-19"
 categories: [infrastructure, wordpress, drupal, action-required]
 ---
-Pantheon has pushed an update to the WordPress, Drupal 7, and Drupal Composer Managed upstreams which sets the default PHP version to 8.2 (previously PHP 8.1).
+Pantheon has updated the default PHP version for WordPress, Drupal 7, and Drupal Composer Managed upstreams to PHP 8.2, replacing the previous default of PHP 8.1.

-PHP 8.1 currently only receives security support, and will reach End of Life in December 2025.
+Please note that PHP 8.1 is now only receiving security support and will reach its End of Life in December 2025.

 If you maintain a [custom upstream](/guides/custom-upstream), this change will not be reflected in `pantheon.upstream.yml` unless you [update your fork from Pantheon's upstream](https://docs.pantheon.io/guides/custom-upstream/create-custom-upstream#pull-in-core-from-pantheons-upstream).

-Please test this core update thoroughly before deploying to the Live environment.
-If your site requires an older version of PHP, or if you'd like to upgrade to PHP 8.3, see [Pantheon’s documentation on how to manage PHP versions via the pantheon.yml configuration file](/guides/php/php-versions).
+We recommend thoroughly testing this core update before deploying it to the Live environment.
+If your site requires an older version of PHP or if you wish to upgrade to PHP 8.3, please refer to [Pantheon’s documentation on how to manage PHP versions via the pantheon.yml configuration file](/guides/php/php-versions).